theupdateframework/taps/POUFs/reference-POUF/pouf1.md

          "meta" : METAFILES
        }

+   METAFILES is an object whose format is the following:

+         { METAPATH : {
+               "version" : VERSION,
+               "length" : LENGTH,
+               "hashes" : HASHES }
+           , ...
+         }

+     METAPATH is the the snapshot metadata file's path on the repository relative to the metadata base URL.

+     VERSION is the integer version number listed in snapshot.json.

+     LENGTH is an integer that specifies the size in bytes of the snapshot.json metadata file.

+     HASHES is a dictionary that specifies one or more hashes, including the cryptographic hash function.
+For example: { "sha256": HASH, ... }.
-   METAFILES is the same is described for the snapshot.json file.
-In the case of the timestamp.json file, this will commonly only include a description of the snapshot.json file.
+     HASH is the hexdigest of the cryptographic function computed on the snapshot.json metadata file.

 ### mirrors.json
 The mirrors.json file is signed by the mirrors role.
 It indicates which